Dmcdominic/AtO-Processing/README.md

 # AtO Processing

-Data scraping and processing for documentation of [Across the Obelisk](https://store.steampowered.com/app/1385380/Across_the_Obelisk/)
+Data scraping and processing for documentation of [Across the Obelisk](https://store.steampowered.com/app/1385380/Across_the_Obelisk/) on the [Across the Obelisk Wiki](https://ato.fandom.com/wiki/Across_the_Obelisk_Wiki).

 ### Created By